The Ministry of Culture denies that Tefaf's Velázquez is for sale, and the gallery owner says yes

-The connection between the two works is based on the fact that in 1597 a crucifix by Michelangelo arrived in Seville in which Christ appears crucified with four keys.
-This figure became the standard model of the Crucifixion in the Spanish Baroque and the colonies, and Velázquez must have been familiar with this model in the workshop of his teacher Francisco Pacheco.
-"By including the crucifix in this masterpiece, Velázquez situated the painting in the religious, cultural and artistic environment of 17th century Seville," says the information from the antique dealer.
+The price of Christ, which was discovered in a private collection in San Sebastian a few years ago, is 1.8 million euros, while the estimate of the Velázquez painting has not been made public.
+The painting comes from a convent in Toledo and came to a family in Madrid in the 1940s.
+The connection between the two works is based on the fact that in 1597 a crucifix by Michelangelo arrived in Seville where Christ appears crucified with four keys.
+This figure became the standard model of the crucifixion in the Spanish Baroque and the colonies, and Velázquez must have been familiar with this model in the workshop of his teacher Francisco Pacheco.
+"By including the crucifix in this masterpiece, Velázquez placed the painting in the religious, cultural and artistic environment of 17th century Seville," says the information from the dealer.

 A strong and scrutinizing look

-Velázquez's image of Sor Jerónima de la Fuente Yáñez is indelible, due to the determination with which she looks towards the viewer.
+Velázquez's image of Sister Jerónima de la Fuente Yáñez is indelible, due to the determination with which she looks towards the viewer.
 The venerable mother Jerónima de la Fuente which is on sale at Tefaf was rediscovered in 2023.
 It is one of the first full-length portraits by Velázquez, made during his Seville period, and one of its three versions: one is in the Prado Museum in Madrid and the other, which is half-length, is in the Apelles de Santiago collection in Santiago.
-As can be read on the Prado website, the half-length one would be earlier than the other harsh ones, because the workmanship is drier and harder, while the brushstrokes of both full-length portraits are "lighter".
+As can be read on the Prado website, the half-length one would be earlier than the other two, because the workmanship is drier and harder, while the brushstrokes of both full-length portraits are "lighter".
 The only difference between the portrait on sale and the one in El Prado is the position of the crucifix.

 "These masterpieces, by the greatest master of the Italian Renaissance and the most important Baroque painter in Spain, create a dialogue that transcends time," reads the statement from the antique dealer, which also claims that the two works explain "a story of artistic influence, spiritual resonance between Toria Colonna and the Spanish nun Jerónima de la Fuente."